solarbirdy/NorthshoreBikeMap/README.md

 Coming in next release:

-* Large expansion expansion north to Lynnwood City Centre rail station across all of SW Snohomish County
+* Large expansion north to Lynnwood City Centre rail station across all of SW Snohomish County
 * Extension of Interurban Trail in Edmonds to 78th Place West.
 * Improved street labelling, mostly in SW Snohomish County.